Jacksonville GREASE TRAP SERVICES

 1. What is a grease trap?

 A grease trap is just what its name implies – a device that traps grease.
-Trapping grease before it reaches the city sewer system is a significant step to maintain the integrity of the sewers.
-Grease traps come in various types and sizes depending on the amount of grease produced and the size of your restaurant.
-Small capacity traps can be installed underneath the sink in your commercial kitchen, while larger interceptors are installed underground outside your kitchen.
+Trapping grease before it reaches the city sewer system is necessary for maintaining the sewers’ integrity.
+Grease traps come in various types and sizes depending on the amount of grease produced and your restaurant’s size.
+Small capacity traps can be installed underneath the sink in your commercial kitchen.
+In contrast, larger interceptors are installed underground outside your kitchen.
 There are specific guidelines that all business owners must follow when it comes to installing grease traps.
-The Health Officials in Jacksonville, FL, are diligent in ensuring that local food establishments follow all the guidelines set by the EPA.
-This ensures that no blockages, leaks, or back-ups occur, which can jeopardize the whole neighborhood.
+The Health Officials in Jacksonville, FL, are diligent in ensuring that local food establishments follow all the EPA guidelines.
+This ensures that no blockages, leaks, or backups occur, which can jeopardize the whole neighborhood.

 2. How does a grease trap work?

 Grease traps were invented to address the issue of excess grease waste produced by food establishments.
 One of the famous foods Jacksonville is known for is the delicious Southern Fried Chicken that tourists line up to taste.
 Restaurants that offer a list of fried dishes on their menu also make a lot of greasy waste.
 A grease trap is necessary to trap all this waste before it can reach the city sewer system.
 Grease traps are often located underneath the kitchen sink of small kitchens, while larger kitchens have their interceptors underground.
 Whichever type of grease trap you have installed, they all provide the valuable service of preventing overflows and backups, and even lower the risk of fires in your kitchen.
 Local officials carry out regular inspections to ensure that your traps are functioning correctly.